(I may earn a small commission from the products mentioned in this post.)

 No matter how tough you think are, you’ll need some help moving around in the days after knee replacement surgery.
 Having the support of friends and family will be important, but so will the support you have from a walker, cane, or hiking poles.

 Each of these support items assists in different ways and it’s important to know the different options available.
 The differences are important to know and it’s also important to know the type of physical shape you are in so you can anticipate a quick recovery or a more drawn out, longer comeback.
 As they say in baseball, will you be on the 15-day disabled list (DL) or will you be placed on injured reserve (IR)?

-In this article, we’ll provide information on walkers, canes, and walking poles.
+In this article, we’ll provide information on walkers, canes, and hiking poles.
 I’ll review the pros and cons for each and I’ll share my 2 cents about what worked for me.
-Lastly, I’ll recommend a few of the best walkers, canes, and walking poles for knee replacement recovery.
+Lastly, I’ll recommend a few of the best walkers, canes, and hiking poles for knee replacement recovery.

 What Kind Of Support Will I Need After Knee Replacement Surgery

 After your successful surgery, you’ll wake up in the hospital groggy but without pain.
 It’s good to know the pain medication works!

 Your family will be there to greet you and there will be doctors and support staff at the hospital to make sure you’re well taken care of.
 These days many patients are up and out of bed quickly so you may be able to stand up the same day.
 If not, you’ll have a few days to recuperate – there’s no hurry, but also no time to waste.